-The course descriptions below are correct to the best of our knowledge as of May 2014.
+The course descriptions below are correct to the best of our knowledge as of April 2016.
 Instructors reserve the right to update and/or otherwise alter course descriptions as necessary after publication.
 The listing of a course description here does not guarantee a course’s being offered in a particular semester.
 The Course Rotation Guide lists the expected semester a course will be taught.
 Please refer to the published schedule of classes for confirmation a class is actually being taught and for specific course meeting dates and times.
-In addition to the courses listed in the bulletin and courses approved after June 1, 2014, SPH, SPH degree candidates may register for a directed (independent) study with a full-time SPH faculty member.
-For more information, speak with your faculty advisor or a staff member in the SPH Registrar’s Office.
+In addition to the courses listed in the Bulletin and courses approved after April 1, SPH degree candidates may register for a directed (independent) study with a full-time SPH faculty member.
+For more information, speak with your faculty advisor or a staff member in the SPH Registrar’s office.

 View courses in

-SPH PM 818: Health Information Technology
+SPH PM 733: Health Program Management

 Graduate Prerequisites: SPH PM702 or IH704 or SAR HP353 (for non-concentrators)